PetWorks Care Clinic

 Low Income Cat Clinics

-We offer frequent clinics for cats and kittens in our surgery suite at the Humane Society.
-These clinics are for families qualifying for low-income status and those who cannot afford to go to their regular veterinarian.
+We offer appointments for cats and kittens on Tuesdays at the Humane Society.
+These appointments are for families qualifying for low-income status and those who cannot afford to go to their regular veterinarian.
 We schedule appointments for upcoming clinics as the dates are posted below.
-To secure a spot in an upcoming clinic, please stop by the shelter to submit your application and leave the $25 co-pay, or mail the application with your payment to 5930 Highway 93 South, Missoula MT 59804.
-Female spots are very limited and we recommend signing up in person as spots cannot be held without payment.
+To secure a spot in an upcoming clinic, please stop by the shelter to submit your application and the $25 co-pay, or mail the application with your payment to 5930 Highway 93 South, Missoula MT 59804.
+Space is very limited and you must register in advance.
 See upcoming clinic dates for 2018 in the list below: